Research Area: Byzantine Art|

 Advisor: Dr. Lynn Jones

-Sarah Mathiesen, a doctoral candidate working with Lynn Jones, studies the art of Byzantium.
-Her dissertation examines the monumental decorative program of Yılanlı Kilise, a rock-cut church located in the Ihlara Valley of Cappadocia, Turkey.
-Sarah’s research focuses on constructions of identity in the medieval period; in her dissertation she seeks to recontextualize the painted decoration in Yılanlı as part of a rich contact zone between multiple cultures of the eastern medieval world, from Byzantium to the Islamic Caliphates, Georgia, and Armenia.
+Doctoral candidate Sarah Mathiesen specializes in the art of Byzantium, with a research focus on constructions of identity and meaning.
+Her dissertation examines the monumental decorative program of Yılanlı Kilise, a rock-cut church located in the Ihlara Valley of Cappadocia, Turkey, and seeks to recontextualize Yılanlı as part of a rich contact zone between multiple cultures of the eastern medieval world, from Byzantium to the Islamic Caliphates, Georgia, and Armenia.

-Sarah graduated with her BA from Tulane University in 2014, earning cum laude in Art History, with a double minor in Classics and History.
-She completed her MA at Tulane in 2015 with a thesis examining a 14th-century Byzantine manuscript of the Alexander Romance.
-At FSU, Sarah is a Legacy Fellow in Art History, a member of the Graduate Fellows Society, and Co-Director of the Medieval Studies Workshop.
-In 2019–20 she served as a university-wide Program for Instructional Excellence Teaching Associate.
-Outside of FSU, Sarah is a member of the Student Committee of the International Center of Medieval Art (ICMA) and co-chairs the ICMA’s new Oral History Project.
+Sarah graduated with her MA from Tulane University in 2015, where she completed a thesis examining a 14th-century Byzantine manuscript of the Alexander Romance.
+At FSU, Sarah is a Legacy Fellow in Art History and a member of the Graduate Fellows Society.
+She currently serves as Co-Director of the Medieval Studies Workshop and previously as a Program for Instructional Excellence (PIE) Teaching Associate.
+In 2022, she was awarded one of six university-wide Outstanding Teaching Assistant Awards (OTAA).
+Outside of FSU, Sarah serves as a member of the Student Committee of the International Center of Medieval Art (ICMA) and co-chairs the ICMA’s new Oral History Project.